 Division in western Virginia boils over

-By the 19th century, the Baltimore and Ohio Railroad, or the B&O, was a major employer and had greatly built up the area, eventually causing division when Virginia seceded from the Union.
+By the 19th century, the Baltimore and Ohio Railroad, or the B&O, was a major employer and had significantly developed the area, eventually causing division when Virginia seceded from the Union.

 Though Jefferson and Berkeley counties broadly supported secession, Martinsburg did not, chiefly because of its ties to the railroad.